 - Poppy seeds: Lemon and poppyseed are a classic pairing.
 Add 1 tbsp of poppy seeds to this lemon zucchini bread.
 You may also love this healthy lemon poppy seed bread made with almond flour, too!

 Almond flour is essentially finely ground blanched almonds, so most wheat flours won’t work for this recipe as they absorb liquids differently and interact with the ingredients differently.
-Make this whole wheat healthy lemon blueberry bread or healthy lemon blueberry muffins instead!

 In terms of substitutes, you may be able to use cashew flour (which is similar in fat and structure).
 For a nut-free option, sunflower seed flour may work but can turn green from the leavening agents.
 I haven’t tested either though, so I recommend using almond flour!